API Reference

 The report ID from reports endpoint

-Published date of articles you want to retrieve data for in MM/DD/YYYY format (note: date must be yesterday or prior)
+Start of published date range of articles you want to retrieve data for in YYYY-MM-DD format

 Responseurl